 Herbs can really help to heal smoke damaged tissue and mucus membranes.
 Building immunity is also important for healing.
 Try astragalus, ginseng, yellowroot, and licorice tea or capsules.
 Eat oatmeal, yogurt, and bananas to soothe the throat.

-It is unpleasant but can bring relief – just snort some warm salt water from a bowl up into your nose then blow it back out into a tissue.
+It is unpleasant but can bring relief to the sinuses – just snort some warm salt water from a bowl up into your nose then blow it back out into a tissue.

 If you live in an area where there is obvious smoke in the air or where you can smell smoke, stay indoors and keep windows closed.
 Don't forget pets – bring them inside, too.

 Do not fry food at high temperatures -- you don't need to breath smoke from cooking oil getting too hot.
 Do not burn candles.
 Do not use fireplaces or wood heaters unless they are vented correctly.
 Avoid air fresheners, incense, and cigarette smoke, too.

 Here are some things you can do:

 If breathing becomes labored, seek a location where smoke is not present.
 This is especially important for babies, children, the elderly, and people with existing conditions.
 If exposed to lots of smoke, get emergency help as soon as possible.